cybergarage/puzzledb-go/doc/configuring.md

 ## Configuration File (puzzledb.yaml)

 The configuration file is divided into sections.
 Each section is a YAML map.
+PuzzleDB will activate a default configuration if a configuration file is not specified or if there is no puzzledb.yaml in the local directory.
 The following is a default configuration file:

     logging:
       enabled: true